"Never been seen before": Harvard professor Avi Loeb analyzing fragments believed to be interstellar material

 CAMRBIDGE - It's a common question, are we alone in the universe?
 Many scholars have pondered it; however, Harvard professor Avi Loeb hopes to one day answer it.
 He and a team of researchers began studying fragments of a meteor believed to be from another solar system.
 They have reason to think it could even be part of an interstellar spacecraft.

 Loeb traveled with his team to the waters of Papua New Guinea.
-Using a sled full of magnets, they scraped the sea floor near the meteor crash site off.
+Using a sled full of magnets, they scraped the sea floor near the meteor crash site.
 They did runs of roughly seven miles and went through the crash area 26 times.
 They discovered 50 spherules they thought to be interstellar material.
-They returned the tiny pieces to Harvard, along with tubes of volcanic ash from the site.
+They brought the tiny pieces to Harvard, along with tubes of volcanic ash from the site.

-"When we brought the spheres back to Harvard, my summer intern Sophie Bergstrom, was able to find over 600 more spherules," said Loeb.
+"When we brought the materials back to Harvard, my summer intern Sophie Bergstrom, was able to find over 600 more spherules," said Loeb.

 For weeks they have been analyzing the material, including under electron microscopes at UC Berkeley.
 They discovered that inside the spherules are more spherules.